ishaan24bai10150/cvproject/README.md

 ## 7. Configuration

 The notebook may contain local file paths.
-These paths must be updated according to the location of the project on the user's computer.
+These paths should be updated according to the location of the project on the user's computer.

-Recommended configuration:
+A recommended path configuration is:

 ```python
 from pathlib import Path

 PROJECT_DIR = Path.cwd()

 IMAGE_DIR = PROJECT_DIR / "images"
 TRAIN_CSV = PROJECT_DIR / "train.csv"
 TEST_CSV = PROJECT_DIR / "test.csv"